|

 summoned all the Creditors of the abandoned Estate formerly cultivated under

-the name of La Conception, to give in, at the Secretary's Office of this Colony
+the name of LA CONCEPTION, to give in, at the Secretary's Office of this Colony

 in the chief town of Stabroek, their claims, with the vouchers relating